mulevyshnavi/Perodic-change-of-night-and-day-using-transition/README.md

-# Periodic Change Of Day & Night Using Transition.
+# Periodic Change from Night to Day  Using Transition.

-##
+## Overview

+* This task involoves the periodic change from night to day using transition property.